tormodh/rdev25/doc/part-3.md

 ### Prefabs

 I'm doing this not quick, but dirty.
 I'm storing room metadata in text files, and the map layout in pngs.
-Currently I can only place on cell prefabs.
+Small rooms can be rotated to fit.

+Currently I'm placing one big (2x2) if I can find a place for it.
+It is still a bit of a hack; the room needs two horisontal corridors, and will not rotate.
+There also is only one big room.
+It also tries every cell until it finds a place for a big room, or dungeon is generated.